tnevolin/mom_unit_mod/README.md

 # Proposed solution

 Reduce army food upkeep.
-Currently I am trying 1/2 food upkeep per unit.
-Could be still high.
-May also try 1/4.
+CoM is already doing 1/2 food upkeep per unit.

 Spread archetipical units more widely and evenly across strenght/cost scale giving player a meaningful strength/cost options.
 Each next level unit should be about 50% stronger than previous one.
 Also varying attack/defense balance could add variativety.